 Medical Office Buildings have historically behaved with much greater economic stability and lower rate of default than typical office structures because of the consistent needs-based nature of the product and the incentive for tenants to have a consistent location for their practice’s client base leading to higher renewal rates.
 Like most Virtus property types, MOB investment has significant knowledge and operational barriers (such as keeping up with constant innovation and progress in healthcare technology and best practice), which make it difficult for passive investors.

 Currently, the Medical Office space is currently poised for a major increase in aggregate demand, but it also faces extreme operational uncertainty—both trends due to the Affordable Care Act.
 While the increased number of insured citizens will translate to greater healthcare expenditures, the new regulatory framework has encouraged consolidation of medical practices and other operational changes.
 Nonetheless, Virtus believes that Medical Office will be one of the most attractive and robust investment spaces for managers who have expertise in the space and who have kept track of the complex evolution in recent years.

 The Virtus Medical Office Team has a combined fifty years of experience sourcing, underwriting, and directly managing Medical Office communities.
-The team is headed by Director of Healthcare, John Sweeny, Asset Manager, Hamilton Madden, Acquisitions Analyst, Austin Summy, and Asset Manger, Sky Sgovio.
+The team is headed by Director of Healthcare, John Sweeny; Director of Acquisitions – Medical Office, Matt Withey; Managing Director – Healthcare Asset Management, Michael Casey; Asset Manager, Hamilton Madden; Acquisitions Analyst, Jake Katzen; and Asset Manager, Sky Sgovio.

 For more details on Virtus Medical Office Case Studies, please see here.